 In October 2024, Loretta Jo decided to step back from operational duties to spend more time with her newly retired husband and family, and relish what she truly loves ~ creating classes, workshops and retreats in our sacred space.
 Discussions began with local studio owners who shared the same vision, and were dedicated to classical yoga to step in and continue our growth.
 We were thrilled to find and partner with Bridget Rawls Peterson, the owner of Lucky Elephant Yoga & Wellness in Apex to expand our circle of offerings and energies.
 We are so pleased to share the practice of yoga with all, and invite you to visit our studio and experience the magic of this ancient science with us.

-Loretta Jo Schlatzer is the owner/founder of Yoga-Mojo, LLC, and the founder/co-owner of Cary Yoga Collective, both based in Cary NC.
+Loretta Jo Schlatzer is the founder/owner of Yoga-Mojo, LLC, and the founder/co-owner of Cary Yoga Collective, both based in Cary NC.
 She is happily obsessed with exploring and sharing many different aspects of Yoga, and is a master of yoga sequencing.

 At her core, Loretta Jo is a teacher – dedicated to helping students and yoga teachers to confidently and consistently experience the uplifting magic that occurs within practice – the unified mental, physical, and spiritual “mojo” that moved her to begin her own personal journey.

-Pursuing her passion, she has provided 12,000+ hours of teaching and training to students, delivered deep from her heart – living and sharing her belief that yoga can be both a positive means for personal transformation, and a path to joy.
+Pursuing her passion, she has provided 14,000+ hours of teaching and training to students, delivered deep from her heart – living and sharing her belief that yoga can be both a positive means for personal transformation, and a path to joy.

 Heather took her first yoga class in 1995 at a local fitness club where she worked.
 At the time, her passion for movement stemmed from a lifelong love for dance, and she was fond of the lengthening and alignment yoga provided.
-Upon being asked to add yoga to the fitness classes she offered, Heather worked with a local instructor to learn some simple Hatha sequences.
+Upon being asked to add yoga to the fitness classes she offered, Heather worked with local instructors to learn simple Hatha sequences.
 Soon, yoga became her favorite class to take, and she searched for a deeper understanding of the tranquility found through her physical practice.
-In 1998, she was trained by Triangle Yoga to teach special populations at Duke’s Diet & Fitness Center.
-Their vast knowledge inspired her to explore many different styles of yoga, and she began a regular home practice.
-In 2005, Heather took a hiatus from teaching fitness and yoga classes in order to care for aging parents and her young children.
-During that time, she took classes at various small studios and gyms, but truly missed her community of students.
-In 2012, she was ecstatic to begin renewing certifications, and discovered Dharma and the Yoga Garden in Apex.
-She truly loved the rich history, Holy Science and variety of styles taught through Yoga Garden’s school, and found it encompassed far more than other programs.
-Heather joined the staff in 2013 and continued studies with Dharma for over seven years.

-E-RYT 500, YACEP, Trauma Informed Teacher
+Bridget Peterson, e-RYT 500, YACEP, Trauma Informed Teacher